swanix/icons/README.md

-# swan-icons
+# Icons
-Icon set for Swan
+Icon set for Swanix